enterspeedhq/enterspeed-docs/docs/key-concepts/partial-schemas.md

 Using a partial schema with your schema gives the output of a single view when processed.

 :::tip
 Partial schemas are typically used when you want a reusable schema for mapping data that is part of the same entity.
-Eg. meta data (title, description, ...) is the same across different entity types but the data lives on the entity it self.
+Eg. metadata (title, description, ...) is the same across different entity types but the data lives on the entity itself.
 :::

 :::danger
-Don't use partial schemas for mapping data from another entity that's being referenced, as your views can be outdated if the referenced entity is updated.

-In this case you should use [reference schemas](//docs/key-concepts/referencing-schemas.md).
+Don't use partial schemas for mapping data from another entity that's being referenced, as your views can be outdated if the referenced entity is updated.In this case, you should use [reference schemas](//docs/key-concepts/referencing-schemas.md).
 :::

 ## Configure a partial schema